mtg-deck/mtg-deck/ReadMe.md

-Here is a clean, professional **README.md** for your project, formatted exactly like well-maintained GitHub CLIs.

----

 # **mtg-commander**

 A command-line deck builder, analyzer, and management tool for *Magic: The Gathering* — focused on the Commander (EDH) format.